 The C of I was founded by the Wood River Presbytery and is an active member of the Association of Presbyterian Colleges and Universities (APCU).
-We are a self-consciously “non-sectarian” college that supports a thriving, voluntary, multi-denominational Christian program, regular Catholic programming, an active LDS student group, and promotes a campus environment of free, open academic inquiry and free religious expression.
+We are a self-consciously “non-sectarian” college that supports a thriving, voluntary, multi-denominational Christian program, regular Catholic programming, an active LDS student group, inter-faith programming, and promotes a campus environment of free, open academic inquiry and free religious expression.
 We nurture an open campus society in which diverse faith perspectives are practiced with dialogue and respect, and value an education that integrates the head with the heart and hands.

 Scroll to the bottom of this page for links and contact information for various religious groups on campus.